F5Networks/f5-declarative-onboarding/contributing/README.md

 - When ready for release:
     - RPM should be manually copied into dist and pushed back up to GitLab.
 Please let's stop doing this.
     - RPM should be manually added to the F5 CDN.
 Please let's automate this.

+---
+### GitLab Push Rules

+To prevent the releasing of private or sensative information we automatically prevent certain strings from being included in commit messages.

+If modifications are necessary open the GitLab GUI, then Settings -> Repository -> Push Rules -> "Commit message negative match".

+When you attempt to push a commit message that contains sensitive information, you will see the following error: `Commit message contains the forbidden pattern`

+We check for the following:
+- Email addresses
+- IP addresses
+- Generic credential keywords